 - The time taken for a challenged separation to conclude relies upon specific conditions.
 These include:

 - The time is taken for the two parties to concede to terms or for the judge to choose the separation terms.

 - Depends on the judge.

-A contested divorce will take more time than an uncontested divorce.
-While the uncontested divorce may only take three months.
-An uncontested divorce will usually take 18 months to finish in accordance with the state of Virginia.
+- A contested dissolution of marriage will take more time than an uncontested divorce.
+At the same time, in the Virginia uncontested divorce timeline, dissolution of marriage may only take three months.
+A contested divorce will usually take 18 months to finish in accordance with the state of Virginia.

 If you need a Virginia Divorce Lawyer to help you with your divorce case in Virginia and learn about how long does a uncontested divorce take in Virginia, call us at 888-437-7747.
 Our Virginia divorce attorneys can help you.

 You can count on us to help you with your contested divorce in VA.
 We are your contested divorce in VA lawyers in Fairfax, contested divorce in VA lawyers in Fairfax City, contested divorce in VA lawyers in Loudoun County, contested separation in VA lawyers in Arlington County, contested separation in VA lawyer in Alexandria, and separation VA lawyers in Prince William.

 How long does a uncontested divorce take in Virginia?